 1. Take advantage of visual storytelling

-Younger generations tend to respond more favorably to stories told through visuals rather than written content.
-They like what they see, so use engaging visual cues like photos and videos on your social media accounts (like Facebook Business Page) that demonstrate your commitment to helping people and making a positive impact.
+For example, using engaging visual cues like photos and videos on your social media accounts (like Facebook Business Page) that demonstrate your commitment to helping people and making a positive impact.

 2. Don’t use too many hashtags